knative/docs/blog/docs/articles/getting-started-blog-p2.md

 One last command that you will find useful is "/cc @username", which requests a review from the user with username.
 You can put multiple users into this command and request more than one review in one go (e.g. "/cc @user1 @user2").

+To find out about all the commands that Knative's instance of Prow supports, as well as their usage, you can read the [Prow commands page](https://prow.knative.dev/command-help).

 ![](/blog/images/getting-started-blog-series/post2/doodle003.png)